aniomalia/pollen/README.md

-# Pollen 0.1
+# Pollen 0.9

-Still a work in progress.
-I need this myself, so I'm making it easy for me.
-All hard-working bees are welcome!
+Sample content for websites.

+Lorem ipsum text.
+Dummy images, placeholders.
+Stuff you would need to test out a website.
+You can just take it from here.